GrahamDumpleton/mod_wsgi/docs/user-guides/daemon-mode.rst

 * ``response-socket-timeout`` is the timeout on flushes back to the client when the response buffer has filled.

-The :doc:`../configuration-directives/WSGIDaemonProcess`
+The :doc:`request-pipeline` guide reproduces the ``mod_wsgi-express`` starter set of timeout values inline as a baseline for hand-written ``WSGIDaemonProcess`` configurations.
-reference page suggests a starter set of timeout values mirrored from the defaults ``mod_wsgi-express`` uses.
 Many of the timeouts are off by default, but the recommendation is to set them explicitly so the pool can recover from backlogging and hung requests.

 The socket plumbing
 -------------------